JoeSz/Exopite-Responsive-Touch-Enabled-Lightbox-WordPress-Plugin/README.md

 CHANGELOG
 ---------

+= 20170727 =
+* FIXED: Remove broken link from info
+* ENHANCEMENT: Regroup "modes"

 = 20170726 =
 * ADDED: Gallery mode, open gallery with a class, every other image as single

 = 20170725 =
-* FIX: multiple image with anchor point not to image
+* FIXED: multiple image with anchor point not to image

 = 1.1.0 =
 * Initial release